lionhamza/mzansi-builds/README.md

 ### Database
 - PostgreSQL

-I chose :contentReference[oaicite:0]{index=0} because I wanted a robust relational database system that supports scalable data modeling and strong relationship handling through foreign keys.
+I chose PostgreSQL for its strong relational capabilities and support for structured data relationships using foreign keys.

 ### Version Control
 - Git